vierbergenlars/VlRadRestBundle/Resources/doc/tech-traits.md

 The pagination traits enable support for different pagination libraries.
 They provide the `getPagination()` method.

+### Default pagination trait

- * The `DefaultPaginationTrait` just takes a slice of the results without support for rendering a pager.
+The `DefaultPaginationTrait` just takes a slice of the results without support for rendering a pager.

+### Knp pagination trait

- * The `KnpPaginationTrait` leverages the power of the [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle).
+The `KnpPaginationTrait` leverages the power of the [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle).
 It requires an implementation of `getPaginator()`.

 ## Routing